 Subject Latin (You must have studied this at KS3) Exam Board Eduqas Overview A GCSE in Latin aims to provide a foundation in linguistic and cultural competence, enabling learners to gain knowledge and understanding of the Roman world through reading and responding to its language and literature.
-In particular, this specification enables learners to: develop and deploy their knowledge of vocabulary, morphology and syntax in order to read, understand and interpret straightforward Latin develop their knowledge and understanding of Latin literature and its associated values and society through the study of original texts, adapted and abridged as appropriate select, analyse and evaluate evidence to draw informed conclusions from the literature studied to demonstrate knowledge and understanding of the historical, literary and cultural context of a text and identify and appreciate its literary form and impact on the reader develop and apply their critical, analytical and reflective skills to evaluate evidence from a range of sources develop insights into the relevance of the Latin language, its literature and Roman culture to the modern world.
-It also encourages learners to: deploy their knowledge and understanding of the ancient language to deepen their understanding of English and other languages relate their knowledge and understanding of the ancient world to other disciplines develop research and analytical skills which will empower them to become independent students and enquirers, equipping them for further study in arts, humanities and sciences.
-Course Structure Component 1: Latin Language Written examination 1 hour 30 minutes 50% of qualification The passages set for the exam will be either on mythology, daily life or history.
-Component 2: Latin Literature and Sources (Themes) Written examination 1 hour 15 minutes 30% of qualification You study Roman authors in un-adapted Latin (e.g. Virgil, Apuleius, Caesar, Tacitus and Pliny).
-Component 3B: Roman Civilisation Written examination 1 hour 20% of qualification Assessment The course is linear with all examinations taking place at the end of Year 11.
+In particular, this specification enables learners to: develop and deploy their knowledge of vocabulary, morphology and syntax in order to read, understand and interpret straightforward Latin develop their knowledge and understanding of Latin literature and its associated values and society through the study of original texts, adapted and abridged as appropriate select, analyse and evaluate evidence to draw informed conclusions from the literature studied to dewelop and appreciate its literary form and impact on the reader develop and apply their critical, analytical and reflective skills to evaluate evidence from a range of sources develop insights into the relevance of the Latin language, its literature and Roman culture to the modern world.
+It also encourages learners to: deploy their knowledge and understanding of the ancient language to deepen their understanding of English and other languages relate their knowledge and understanding of the ancient language to deepen their understanding of English and other languages develop research and analytical skills which will empower them to become independent students and enquirers, equipping them for further study in arts, humanities and sciences.
+Course Structure Component 1: Latin LanguageComponent 2: Latin Literature and Sources (Themes)Component 3B: Roman CivilisationWritten examination 1 hour 30 minutes 50% of qualificationWritten examination 1 hour 15 minutes 30% of qualificationWritten examination 1 hour 20% of qualification The passages set for the exam will be either on mythology, daily life or history.You study Roman authors in un-adapted Latin (e.g.Tacitus and Pliny).
+Assessment The course is linear with all examinations taking place at the end of Year 11.
 There are no separate tiers of entry.
-Further Information Mrs H O'Grady H.OGrady@jfan.org.uk
+Further Information Mrs H O'Grady HOGrady@joycefrankland.org